VincentMcLoughlin/attention-translator/README.md

 python get_translator_bleu_score_newstest.py 0
 ```

 Once again, the 1 parameter indicates the attention model, while the 0 parameter is the non-attentional model.
+The scripts print out each of the input, the reference, and the output sentence block.